*MAJOR UPDATE IN PROGRESS* I’m revising this entire website, including LGBTQ+ Literature and Film. Thank you for understanding.

 Un Chant d’Amour

-The experimental short Un Chant d'Amour, about the relationship of two prisoners and a voyeuristic guard, is the only film made by Jean Genet (19101986), who explored new extremes of human experience in novels like Our Lady of the Flowers and plays like The Balcony.
+IN BRIEF, this experimental short, about the relationship of two prisoners and a voyeuristic guard, is the only film made by Jean Genet (1910–1986), who explored extremes of human experience in novels like Our Lady of the Flowers and plays like The Balcony.

 With the film’s unapologetic, indeed rapturous, homoeroticism, the announced premiere at the legendary Cinémathèque Française had to be scrapped.
 So Genet, ever the hustler, sold “the only print” to, well, several wealthy gay collectors around the world, who had earlier purchased sumptuous private editions of his books.
 The few attempted public screenings turned the film into a key work in the fight against censorship.